rip3rs/react-native-carousel/README.md

 **NOTE**

-Loop is not working properly, so I removed the default loop to false.

-**NOTE**

 Currently this module does not support IOS, as I only really needed it for android.
 I will fix this though.

 **NOTE**